OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-22.md

 If anyone eats a sacred offering unintentionally, they must make restitution to the priest for the offering and add a fifth of its value to it.

 ## Leviticus 22:15
-The priests must not desecrate the sacred offerings the Israelites present to the Lord
+The priests must ensure that the sacred offerings presented by the Israelites to the Lord are treated with respect

 ## Leviticus 22:16
 by allowing them to eat the sacred offerings and thereby bring upon them guilt requiring restitution.
 I am the Lord who makes them holy.’”